How to Reduce Chronic Inflammation Naturally: A Root-Cause, Systems-Based Approach

 For example:

-• Poor sleep increases stress reactivity and inflammatory cytokines
+• Poor sleep increases stress reactivity and inflammatory cytokine production

 • Chronic stress alters gut permeability and immune tolerance